MSc in Molecular Medicine

 For Home Students

 For science graduates, a 2:1 degree or better with a substantial element of human or animal biology.
-In exceptional circumstances, we will consider students with 2:2 degrees who should also contact the Admissions Tutor directly with an explanation of their case.
 We also welcome medical graduates, post-3rd year intercalating medical students and graduates in other scientific subjects such as biotechnology.

 The University welcomes applications from disabled applicants.
 Please refer to the Disabled Applicant webpage.